b10011/BrainfuckMinifierOptimizer/README.md

 # BrainfuckMinifier
+    Optimizer currently under development
+    I might rewrite the project using the new project of mine: Brainfuck2Vectors

 Minifies brainfuck scripts, written in brainfuck

 I am really sorry for comments missing commas, but as you know...
 It's "read char" OPcode